sepehrmhd97/BigQuery-Data-Modeling/README.md

 # Data Warehousing in BigQuery

 This repository contains an example project that demonstrates how to create a data warehouse with dimensional modeling in BigQuery using its API in Python.
-This project showcases an ETL processing with four functions that extracts data from a CSV file, loads it into a staging area, cleans the data, creates the warehouse schema, and loads the data into the warehouse.
+This project showcases an ETL processing with four functions that extracts data from source files, loads it into a staging area, cleans abd transforms the data, creates the warehouse schema, and loads the data into the warehouse.
+Different information such as the schema of the data warehouse, the data sources, and the data transformations are stored in a JSON file.
+This allows the ETL process to be easily modified and extended to include new data sources and transformations.

 ### What is a Data Warehousing?